DianeHu/fix-my-campus/README.md

 ## Bugs

-Firebase auth container sometimes partially hidden so users can't actually log in from home page
+Firebase auth container sometimes partially hidden so users can't actually log in from home page Also, auth container doesn't allow pressing buttons it seems--like clicking on the Next buttons messes login up.
+You just have to keep pressing enter and not touch any buttons.

 ## Extra credit